doomvox/raku-study/notes/meeting_2022jun19.md

     1.  from an old question in my notes:

         1. Q: what's the Raku equivalent for p5's \K?

+    2.  <( isn't really equivalent to <(

+    3.  can do it with zero-width after/before matches

 2.  the great file manipulation issue like does rename reanme